 - Thermodynamic properties and models of complex solid solutions; kinetics and phase equilibria; oxygen fractionation modeling

 - Micro-dating techniques: LA-ICP-MS and SIMS measurements (U-Th-Pb, allanite, monazite and zircon)

 - Geodynamic and structural evolution of orogenic belts: Internal western Alps (Briançonnais, Sesia and Liguro-Piémontais zones) and Himalaya (Western syntaxe)

 Quantitative compositional maps are used to depict the spatial distribution and compositional variability of mineral phases in thin sections of rock.
 I developed and I am improving XMapTools (Lanari et al., 2014; Lanari et al., 2018), a MATLAB©-based software solution for processing X-ray and trace element LA-ICPMS maps as well as to determine local bulk composition and perform thermobarometry analysis.
-The data reduction involves several steps such as (i) analytical standardization, (ii) classification, (iii) structural formulae calculation and (iv) estimation of P-T conditions of formation or re-quilibration.
+The data reduction involves several steps such as (i) analytical standardization, (ii) classification, (iii) structural formulas calculation and (iv) determination of P-T conditions of formation or re-quilibration.
 XMapTools provides advanced numerical tools in a guided environment to explore and visualize your data in your own way.
 It incorporates a large variety of options for data processing, data calibration and data visualisation via single and multi-channel maps or via binary, ternary and spider diagrams

 More information: XMapTools websiteContinue reading “Computer programs”